lyfcsdo2011/CCP-CourseDesign/README.md

 Computer Compose Principle Course Design.

 We made a simple 5-stage pipeline CPU based on CDE project provided by Loongson.
-We realized extend 27 instruction
+We realized extend 27 instruction, using verilog.

 # About platform
 This is a vivado project, you need to create "xc7a200tfbg676-2" vivado project and import the CDE file if you want to run it on the test box.